elionavarretev/Open-Source---CRUD/README.md

 # Open Source 2023-01 - UPC
-New CRUD with Angular & JSON SERVER
+New CRUD with Angular & JSON SERVER.

 **Please support this project by simply putting a Github star ⭐. 🙏 Thanks**

 ## Tutorial: Getting Started